Agglutination: Suffixing or prefixing

-Although most agglutinative languages in Europe and Asia are predominantly suffixing, the Bantu languages of southern Africa are known for a highly complex mixture of prefixes, suffixes and reduplication.
+Although most agglutinative languages in Europe and Asia are predominantly suffixing, the Bantu languages of eastern and southern Africa are known for a highly complex mixture of prefixes, suffixes and reduplication.
 A typical feature of this language family is that nouns fall into noun classes.
 For each noun class, there are specific singular and plural prefixes, which also serve as markers of agreement between the subject and the verb.
 Moreover, the noun determines prefixes of all words that modify it and subject determines prefixes of other elements in the same verb phrase.

 For example, the Swahili nouns -toto ("child") and -tu ("person") fall into class 1, with singular prefix m- and plural prefix wa-.
 The noun -tabu ("book") falls into class 7, with singular prefix ki- and plural prefix vi-.
 The following sentences may be formed: